The thermal SZ tomography: The thermal SZ effect and the SZ tomography

-In this relation, the angular power spectra $C_l^{\rm tSZ-g}$ and $C_l^g$ are evaluated at $l=k\chi_i$.
-Both the angular power spectra can be measured directly by combining the SZ surveys and the galaxy surveys.
-The quantity $n_i(z)$ is given by the galaxy surveys, and $\chi$ can be calculated given the cosmology model.
-As long as $r(k,z)$ can be figured out, one can apply this equation to do the thermal SZ tomography.
+Given dark matter distribution with redshift information, the tSZ angular power spectra can be measured directly by combining the SZ surveys and large scale structure surveys.
+The proper weighting function $W_m$ is given by large scale structure survey, and $\chi$ can be calculated given the cosmology model.
+As long as $r(k,z)$ can be figured out, one can apply this equation to obtain the redshift resolved gas pressure auto correlation.
+Large scale structure surveys are usually limited to $z\la 2$, so the tSZ tomography and the redshift resolved auto correlation reconstruction are limited to $z\la 2$ too.
+However, $C^{\rm tSZ}_l$ is also an observable, which contains contribution from all redshifts.
+Subtracting the $z\la 2$ contribution inferred from our tSZ tomography, we can infer the tSZ contribution from higher redshifts, such as the one from supernova explosion of first stars \citep{Oh03}.

-We summarize the thermal SZ tomography as follows. \bi \item Measure the cross power spectrum $C_l^{\rm tSZ-g}$ between the thermal SZ effect and the galaxy distribution in a given redshift bin. \item Measure the galaxy power spectrum $C_l^g$ in this redshift bin. \item Reconstruct the thermal SZ contribution from this redshift bin through Eq. \ref{eqn:tomography}. \ei
+We summarize the thermal SZ tomography using lensing tomography method as follows. \bi \item Reconstruct the 3D matter distribution from large scale structure surveys. \item Measure the cross power spectrum $C_l^{\rm tSZ-m}$ between the thermal SZ effect and the reconstructed matter in a given redshift bin. \item Measure the matter angular power spectrum $C_l^{m}$ in this redshift bin. \item Reconstruct the tSZ contribution from this redshift bin to the tSZ power spectrum through Eq. \ref{eqn:tomography}. \ei

 A key input required in this SZ tomography is the quantity $r$. \citet{Zhang01} adopted a simplification that $r$ is a constant.
 They further showed that, the value of $r$ can be measured combining Eq.\ref{eqn:tomography} and the measured SZ power spectrum.
 This approach is self consistent and able to provide a quick realization of the SZ tomography.
 However, improvements must be made to do precision SZ tomography.
 As shown in \S \ref{subsec:r}, the assumption that $r$ is a constant is only accurate at the level of $\sim 20\%$.
-Furthermore, to obtain the value of $r$ unbiasly from the SZ power spectrum, the galaxy surveys must well cover the SZ redshift range ($z\la 2$).
+Furthermore, to obtain the value of $r$ unbiasedly from the SZ power spectrum, the galaxy surveys must well cover the SZ redshift range ($z\la 2$).
 This is challenging for galaxy surveys.